Witkatz' learning log

 I recently replaced my Keiper with a much better sounding Takamine GN51CE, and playing is now even more enjoyable.

 I will try to document my journey through song recordings.
 There are many additional challenges for me to overcome, such as singing, singing in English – a foreign language for me – and recording and publishing.
 Hopefully, this will give me enough self-confidence, and I am grateful for any honest feedback.
-I have a list of campfire songs, I can play and sing from memory most of them, and some of them I work on to develop.
+I have a list of campfire songs, I can play and sing from memory, and some of them I work on to develop.

 Songlist